Oberhauser-Dev/gb-fullcalendar/README.md

 To develop, install the packages via `yarn install`.
 Then start webpack compiling via `yarn start`.
 To build files for production run `yarn run build`.
-To build a plugin file run `yarn run zip`.
+To build a plugin file run `yarn run zipSnap`.
 The zip file will be saved in the `dist` folder.

 The code is written as ESNext, but uses Babel and Webpack to provide compatibility to ancient browsers.